behnamasadi/data_structure_algorithm/src/trees/README.md

                                \
                                43
 ```
-If the node has no child just remove it from the tree, and make the parent to point to null.
+If the node has no child just remove it from the tree, and make the parent to point to nullptr.
 Example deleting 25:
 ```
                        30